What To Expect On Safari In Uganda?

 Primate Enthusiasts and Birders

-Uganda stands as the dream destination for primate safaris.
+Uganda is the dream destination for primate safaris.
 From chimpanzees in Kibale and Queen Elizabeth National Park to the last mountain gorillas protected in Bwindi, the country offers unparalleled primate encounters.
-Birders can revel in the vast array of species, including the elusive shoebill, making Uganda a top destination for birdwatching.
+Birders can revel in the wide array of species, including the elusive shoebill, making Uganda a top destination for birdwatching.

 Traditional Safari Enthusiasts